Integration of Neural Network-Based Symbolic Regression in Deep Learning for Scientific Discovery: Results

 Figure \ref{fig:kinematics}(a) shows the extracted latent parameter $z$ plotted as a function of the true parameter $a$.
 We see a linear correlation with correlation coefficient close to $-1$, showing that the dynamics encoder has extracted the relevant parameter of the system.
 Again, there is a scaling relation between $z$ and $a$:

-An example of the equations found by the SEQL network after training is shown in Table \ref{table:kinematics}.
+An example of the equations found by the EQL network after training is shown in Table \ref{table:kinematics}.
 The ``DE" equation is what we expect based on latent variable extracted with the relation in Equation \ref{eq:kinematics-scale}.
 These results match closely with what we expect.

-The predicted propagation $\{\hat{\mathbf{y}}_i\}$ is plotted in Figure \ref{fig:kinematics}(c-d). ``True" is the true solution that we want to fit, and ``SEQL" is the solution propagated by the SEQL network.
-For comparison, we also train a neural network with a similar architecture to the one shown in Figure \ref{fig:depd} but where the SEQL cell is replaced by a standard fully-connected neural network with 2 hidden layers of 50 neurons each and ReLU activation functions (which we label as ``ReLU").
+The predicted propagation $\{\hat{\mathbf{y}}_i\}$ is plotted in Figure \ref{fig:kinematics}(c-d). ``True" is the true solution that we want to fit, and ``EQL" is the solution propagated by the EQL network.
+For comparison, we also train a neural network with a similar architecture to the one shown in Figure \ref{fig:depd} but where the EQL cell is replaced by a standard fully-connected neural network with 2 hidden layers of 50 neurons each and ReLU activation functions (which we label as ``ReLU").
 While both networks match the true solution very closely in the training regime (left of the dotted line), the ReLU network quickly diverges from the true solution outside of the training regime.
-The SEQL cell is able to match the solution reasonably well for several more time steps, showing how it can extrapolate beyond the training data.
+The EQL cell is able to match the solution reasonably well for several more time steps, showing how it can extrapolate beyond the training data.